2025-2026

 If you’ve already spoken the VA Office, and they said you would be approved, they may have confused us with UCLA Extension, which does offer academic credit.
 You’ll want to make sure that whatever waiver office you're connected with understands this, and understands that they should not confuse us with UCLA Extension.

 Most industry internships require academic credit as part of their mandate.
-Because our Programs are not for academic credit, we cannot provide internship course credit.
+Because our Programs are not taken for academic credit, we cannot provide internship course credit.

 Students are eligible for paid internships if they do not require academic credit.